 On an alley behind the palace, we can see the round arches of a medieval building, now lowered due to the rising of the floor, and in the courtyard, there is an ancient tower, with an arched portal, two small windows with a pentagonal architrave and a single-lancet window higher up.
 On the ground floor of the courtyard, we can also find the remains of a loggia, with two columns with capitals, partially abraded.

 The Medici court met here mainly in winter, and among its guests were the scientists Galileo Galilei and Francesco Redi, who died here on March 1, 1697.

 In the 18th century, the palace passed to the Lorena family, and took the name of Reale (Royal) when it became the Savoy’s residence.
 In 1919, Palazzo Reale passed to the Italian State.

-Since 1989, the palace hosts the National Museum, which preserves numerous testimonies of the families who inhabited it, consisting of paintings, portraits, furnishings, tapestries and armor.
+Since 1989, the palace hosts the National Museum of the Royal Palace, which preserves numerous testimonies of the families who inhabited it, consisting of paintings, portraits, furnishings, tapestries and armor.

 HOW TO GET THERE

-Palazzo Reale is located about 1 kilometer from the Pisa Centrale train station, or about 15 minutes on foot.
-The closest bus station is Pacinotti 1, located right in front of the palace, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Rossa, LAM Verde and Navetta E.
+Palazzo Reale is located about 1 kilometer from the Pisa Centrale railway station, or about 15 minutes on foot.
+The closest bus stop is Pacinotti 1, located right in front of the palace, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Rossa, LAM Verde and Navetta E.